Tl;dr: Moderation is the most certain path to decadence. Absolute rules will keep you off such a fate.

 Because it’s not money he was pursuing.

-Had it been money, we would have never heard about Elon Musk as he’d have stopped working after cashing in $180 million from selling Paypal.
+Had it been money, we would have never heard about Elon Musk.
+He’d have retired after cashing in $180 million from Paypal.

 But Musk, like pretty much all other billionaires, does not pursue money.
 He’s after a goal, a purpose, a vision, something to achieve.

-And he is one of these few people ready to do anything to make it, including working every hour of the day.
+And he is ready to do anything to succeed, including working every hour of the day.

 Why Moderation Is Dangerous